This Tofu Stir Fry is a tasty and healthy one-pot dinner that gets ready in less than 30 minutes.

 Recipe Notes:

 - Do not cook the vegetables for too long.
-They will lose the color and crunch.
+They will lose the colour and crunch.

-- To thicken the sauce, you can use cornflour or any other gluten-free thickening agent as well.
+- To thicken the sauce, you can use corn starch, potato starch, rice flour, or any other gluten-free thickening agent as well.

-- Instead of tofu you can use paneer (cottage cheese), shrimps, boneless chicken, or fish.
+- Instead of tofu you can use paneer (cottage cheese), shrimp, boneless chicken, or fish.

 Beulah Arun says